python-sdbus/python-sdbus/docs/general.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 * Calls need to be ``await`` ed.
 * Multiple requests at the same time.
-* Serve object on dbus for other programs.
+* Serve object on D-Bus for other programs.
-* Dbus Signals.
+* D-Bus Signals.

 :doc:`/asyncio_quick`